-Parenting is an awesome responsibility that involves an incredible amount of work.
+Parenting is an awesome responsibility that involves a huge amount of work.

 It isn’t easy to be a great parent!